-Lecture Hrs: 10 Lab Hrs: 10 This course is designed to introduce the student to the interaction between the skeletal system, joints, muscles, and neural activity.
+This course is designed to introduce the student to the interaction between the skeletal system, joints, muscles, and neural activity.
 Students will understand how proper body and table mechanics can enhance and protect their massage practice.
 In addition, this course includes lab work in Swedish massage and side-lying position and draping.

-HMT229 Business and Marketing
+HMT218 Business and Marketing

 Lecture Hrs: 15 Lab Hrs: 5 Credit Hrs: 1 This course is designed to help prepare the student for running and marketing a successful private practice and to promote themselves as massage professionals.
+Students will be introduced to the types of business entities, licenses, professional liability insurances, financial aspects of a business and accounting practices.